Case Study

 The company’s operations were largely coordinated through email threads and shared spreadsheets.
 While this approach worked early on, it became increasingly fragile as the business grew.

-- Requests from clients were difficult to track across teams.
+- Requests from clients were difficult to track across teams and inboxes.

-- Pricing calculations for fuel transactions were complex and prone to mistakes.
+- Fuel pricing calculations were complex, high-stakes, and prone to mistakes.

-Fuel pricing alone involved multiple layers of complexity, including tiered pricing structures, airport-specific differentials, complex fee and tax structures, and SAF surcharges.
+Fuel pricing alone involved multiple layers of complexity, including tiered pricing structures, airport-specific differentials, layered fee and tax structures, and SAF surcharges.

 At the same time, the company wanted to launch a new revenue stream: ground handling services.
 Doing so required a system capable of coordinating vendors, tracking requests, and supporting operations across hundreds of airports.

-Building the product on a shared understanding of the domain
+Building on a shared understanding of a complex domain

 The project began with intensive discovery sessions involving the client’s core team.
 Because non-scheduled aviation services are a highly specialized domain, the first step was understanding the operational environment, terminology, and workflows involved in fuel procurement and ground handling.